Kratom & 7-OH

 Clinical experience · Kratom and 7-OH dependence

 MyStreetHealth treats kratom and 7-OH dependence as a clinical focus.
-The condition is real, the receptor pharmacology is well-described, and the treatment overlap with opioid use disorder is significant.
-Our team — led by a licensed physician — manages kratom and concentrated 7-OH dependence through telehealth visits in Virginia, West Virginia, Maryland, Washington DC, and Ohio, drawing on the published case-series literature (Wake Forest 2021, Yale 2024, Journal of Addiction Medicine case reports), FDA’s 2025 actions on concentrated 7-OH products (June 2025 warning letters; July 2025 scheduling recommendation), and our own clinical experience.
-Buprenorphine use for kratom or 7-OH dependence is off-label — the decision is individualized.
+Physical dependence and withdrawal can occur, kratom and 7-OH have opioid-receptor activity, and there is meaningful clinical overlap with opioid withdrawal and opioid use disorder care.
+Our team, led by a licensed physician, manages kratom and concentrated 7-OH dependence through telehealth visits in Virginia, West Virginia, Maryland, Washington DC, Ohio, Florida, North Carolina, Georgia, Pennsylvania, and California.
+Care is informed by published case reports and case series on kratom withdrawal and buprenorphine treatment, FDA actions and warnings on concentrated 7-OH products, and our own clinical experience.
+Buprenorphine use for kratom or 7-OH dependence is off-label, and the decision is individualized.

 Part of: Kratom and 7-OH: A Clinical Guide for Patients — read the full clinical guide for context.